release-it/release-it/docs/github-releases.md

 }
 ```

+## Immutable releases

+GitHub repositories and organizations can enable [release immutability][12], which locks a release's Git tag and assets
+once it's published.
+Because assets can't be added after a release is locked, release-it publishes a release with assets
+in two steps: it creates a draft, uploads the assets, then publishes it.
+Releases without assets are published in a
+single step.

 ## Pre-release

 If the release is a pre-release (according to semver), release-it automatically sets `github.preRelease` to `true`.
 This